-The decrease in TIR in 2022 was primarily driven by net realized and unrealized losses, primarily related to our fixed income assets, for the year ended December 31, 2022 in comparison to net gains for the year ended December 31, 2021.
-Rising interest rates across U.S., U.K. and European markets, in addition to widening investment grade credit spreads, led to the net losses on our fixed income securities, and global equity market declines and widening high yield and leveraged loan credit spreads led to net losses on our other investments, including equities.
+The increase in TIR in 2023 was primarily driven by:

+- Net unrealized gains, related to our fixed income assets and other investments, for the year ended December 31, 2023 in comparison to net losses for the year ended December 31, 2022, primarily due to a decrease in intermediate maturity interest rates in U.S., U.K. and European markets in addition to the tightening of investment-grade credit spreads through 2023 in comparison to a significant increase in interest rates and widening of investment grade credit spreads during prior year; and - An increase in net investment income, primarily due to reinvestment of fixed maturities at higher yields, deployment of consideration received from deals closed over the past 12 months and the impact of rising interest rates on our floating rate fixed maturities.